Megha Ramaswamy

 Outside film, Ramaswamy co-hosts Cause Effect, a platform that produces cause related content and outreach programs.
 Her banner, Missfit Films, is dedicated to producing innovative films, which subscribe to being neither independent nor commercial.

-Ramaswamy's latest mid-length film, Lalannas Song (33 minutes), is a psychological horror project.
+Ramaswamy's latest mid-length film, Lalanna's Song (33 minutes), is a psychological horror project.
 The film stars Parvathy Thiruvothu, Rima Kallingal and Nakshatra Indrajith and had its world premiere at the Indian Film Festival of Los Angeles 2022 where it won Special Mention for Innovation and Pushing Boundaries.

 Her next feature film Reshma Shera is a story about a little girl and her dog, and was last showcased at Berlinale Co-production Market, 2019.